Seven regional collaboratives have been established around the state. Click the link below to view a map of the regions:

 San Diego Simulation Collaborative (SDSC)

 The SDSC includes hospitals and schools within the surrounding San Diego region.
-Meetings are hosted by Scripps Mercy Hospital, the University of San Diego Hahn School of Nursing and Health Science, and Naval Medical Center San Diego.
-Attendees have been representatives from both service and academia.
+Meetings are hosted by the University of San Diego Hahn School of Nursing and Health Science.
+Attendees are representatives from both service and academia.
 A survey is being developed to send to all 60+ members to determine specific needs and goals.